 When there was zero wind, we discovered a shipwreck close by and we paddled around it.
 A part of it was still above the water, while you could see the rest of it with goggles and snorkel inside.
 Snorkeling or diving is also a must to do, when you are at the Red Sea.
 It has one of the most colorful and richest marine life on the planet, and if you’re lucky, you can even swim with dolphins.

 Hurghada is very similar to Sharm in most aspects, but it has a bigger population, therefore more traffic and more developments.
 Until recently Hurghada was only a small fishing village, but investors started to pump money in it around the 1980s and by now it’s the leading tourist destination of the Egyiptian coast.

-Near Hurghada you can find El Gouna what is an artificial village for mainly kitesurfers
+Near Hurghada you can find El Gouna what is an artificial village where mainly kitesurfers go.

 The last time we visited Hurghada, was in February, 2018.
 We found that there are basically no free beaches left.
 There are huge resorts, aquaparks and bungalow style hotels along the shore.
 Before we booked our ticket, we made sure our hotel has access to a beach where it’s allowed to practice kitesurfing.
 In front of many hotels, you can only access a beach, that is reserved for swimmers, so it’s important to make your research, if you wish to kitesurf.
 The best option is having a kite centre cooperating with your resort, so you can keep your equipment there and make sure it will be taken care of.